Updated: Jun 15, 2021

 During my university years, and through my first working experience in a big international company, I was scared to death to ask questions.

 I was constantly scared that the other person would discover how little I knew about a topic, and conclude that I was stupid.
+I was basically overwhelmed with self-doubt and lack of confidence.
 This mindset leaves very little room for growth, since the only way to really evolve is by accepting your lack of knowledge at a given moment.

 When I did my Master in Wind Energy in Denmark, I noticed that super smart people with PHDs and more, would constantly ask very basic questions to people working in other fields.

-Realising this was truly life changing to me, because I understood that the way to become experienced is by accepting that you are not there yet, and that is okay.
+Realising this was truly life changing to me, because I understood that the way to become experienced is by accepting that you're not there yet, and that's okay.
+This new mindset allowed me to start enjoying every step of my journey, while loving myself at whichever stage I'm at.

 We often confuse being smart with being experienced.
 Most people that look smart are actually just experienced.

-However, they are also smart, because you need to be smart to be patient with yourself and have the courage to embark on the learning journey that leads to expertise.
+However, they're also smart, because you need to be smart to be patient with yourself and have the courage to embark on the learning journey that leads to expertise.